jacksonianrtaylor/movie_rec_proj/README.md

 Furthermore, there are train and test users with these features in addition to a target rating from one of their randomly selected movies.
 Intuitively, train users train the final model against their target rating and test users test the final model against their target rating.

-For each user (train or test), feature_1 and feature_2 are respectively un_weighted and weighted averages of the users non-target movies and serve as predictions to the target movie rating. feature_3 is another rating prediction of the target movie by an svd model using the best hyperparameters found in the bayesian_optimization.ipynb notebook.
+For each user (train or test), feature_1 and feature_2 are respectively un_weighted and weighted averages of the users non-target movies and serve as predictions to the users target movie rating. feature_3 is another rating prediction of the users target movie by an svd model using the best hyperparameters found in the bayesian_optimization.ipynb notebook.

 Each of the three features stand on their own as predictions to the target movie's rating but they each have a different method of making these predictions.